NASA-PDS/template-repo-python/README.md

 ### Configuration

 It is convenient to use ConfigParser package to manage configuration.
-It allows to have a default configuration which can be overwritten by the user in a specific file in their environment.
+It allows a default configuration which can be overwritten by the user in a specific file in their environment.
 See https://pymotw.com/2/ConfigParser/

 For example: